 You may be asked to help in the investigation by giving a detailed statement about what happened or provide other important information.

-All complaints against law enforcement officers are thoroughly investigated.
+All complaints against any/all employees are thoroughly investigated.

 You will be advised in writing of the outcome of the investigation.

 If the investigation shows that a crime may have been committed, the Morris County Prosecutor’s Office will be notified.